w3c/wai-curricula/content/content-author/structure.md

 Students should be able to:

-* explain how people with disabilities rely on headings, paragraphs, lists, and other structures to orient themselves, as well as to understand, navigate and process content
+* explain how people with disabilities rely on headings, paragraphs, lists, and other structures to orient themselves, as well as to understand, navigate, and process content
-* provide meaningful and consistent headings to help users identify and navigate the different content sections
+* provide meaningful and consistent headings to help users identify and navigate content sections
 * group content using paragraphs, lists, and other structures
 * collaborate with designers and developers to:
   * include methods to move back and forth through long pieces of content, including tables of contents and "back to top" links